BENARD256/404Crypt-Ransomware/README.md

     <ol>
     <h5>This is Decryption System File  </h5>
     <h4>This is Derived as Child Class of Malicious class in the Encrypt.py Module</h4>
-    <h4>Once the Unencrypted Authentic AES key symmetric.pem File is placed in the Current Directory as the Decrypt.py File</h4>
+    <h4>Once the Unencrypted Authentic AES key symmetric.pem File is placed On the Desktop of the Target Machine the Decrypt.py File</h4>
     <h4>All Encrypted Files Will Be Decrypted </h4>
     </ol>